archivesspace/tech-docs/ASTRO/src/content/docs/api/index.md

 ---
-title: Working with the ArchivesSpace API
+title: Working with the API
 ---

 This documentation provides general information on working with the API.
 For detailed documentation of specific endpoints, see the [API reference](http://archivesspace.github.io/archivesspace/api/), which is maintained separately.